In Europe '82

 In Europe '82 is a four-track EP by the American musician Meat Loaf released in Europe in April 1982.
-The EP consists of four of Meat Loaf's thus far hit singles; "Two Out of Three Ain't Bad", "You Took the Words Right Out of My Mouth", "I'm Gonna Love Her for Both of Us" and "Dead Ringer for Love".
-The EP was released by Epic as a collectors item exclusively for the European market.
+It consists of four of Meat Loaf's thus far hit singles; "Two Out of Three Ain't Bad", "You Took the Words Right Out of My Mouth", "I'm Gonna Love Her for Both of Us" and "Dead Ringer for Love".
+The EP was released by Epic as a collector's item exclusively for the European market.
 The version released in Ireland was the most exclusive as it was a pressing in clear vinyl.
 That version was also the most successful as it reached #3 on the Irish Singles Chart during a ten-week chart run.